tt-development/ttdevelopment-api/README.md

 # Installation

-- Create a new folder in you're project called 'lib'.
+- Create a new folder in your project called 'lib'.
 - Put the [jar](https://github.com/tt-development/ttdevelopment-api/blob/master/T%26T%20Development%20API.jar) into the 'lib' folder.
-- Add the internal jar via build path.
+- Add the jar internally via build path.

 # How to use